sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 }
 {% endhighlight %}

-A multi-declaration utility classes in Bootstrap.
+A few multi-declaration utility classes in Tailwind CSS and Bootstrap.
 {:.caption}

-Inline styles declare one property at a time (unless they also declare CSS variables, but that's a marginal use case).
+Inline styles declare one property at a time (they can also declare [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), but that's a marginal use case).
 These styles don't *mean* anything.
 They don't describe atomic visual concepts, they declare individual CSS properties and that's it.
-While utility classes aren't semantic, they still convey meaning and intent.
+In opposition, **while utility classes aren't semantic, they're still abstractions, conveying meaning and intent.**

 ## Apples and oranges